igorsbrito01/credit_card_register/README.md

  Author: [Igor Santos Brito](https://www.linkedin.com/in/igor-brito-916a60b1/)

  ## About
- API to register credit card information following rules related to the validation of the credit card data.
+ Simple API to register credit card information following rules related to the validation of the credit card data.

  ## Technologies
  - [Python 3.9](https://www.python.org/)